rosal3svictor/JavaScript/README.md

    default so, `this` won't be defined.

-   Now, since the `strict mode` is the one under which we are supposed to be developing a good practce is `not to use this in global functions` because it won't be defined.
+   Now, since the `strict mode` is the one under which we are supposed to be developing a good practce is `not to use 'this' in global functions` because it won't be defined.
 In case you want to refer to the global object then express it using `window`.

 2. **Implicit Binding (Method Invocation)**: This is the easiest to remember because it is intuitive.
 It is performed when it is invoked an object's method.

    ```TypeScript
    const victor = {